Always bear in mind that your own resolution to succeed is more important than any other, Abraham Lincoln.

 Don’t compromise yourself - you’re all you have, John Grisham.

 People’s opinions should have quite a relative value to you.
 It is also important to notice that you should accept others as they are.
 If someone acts rudely, impolitely, offensively, or insultingly towards you, you are far better off resisting the temptation to respond in kind.
-These negative feelings, thoughts, and actions will do more harm to you than good.
+These negative feelings, thoughts, and actions will do you more harm than good.